scribd/scribd.github.io/_posts/2020-01-06-zero-data-loss-kafka-migration.md

 With the test write phase completed, we could finally start the _actual_ migration of data.
-Although we had done end-to-end testing in our development environment, the gradual rolover of production was still essential.
+Although we had done end-to-end testing in our development environment, the gradual rollover of production was still essential.
 Therefore we continued with the next three phases:

 1. Double-writes